Baba Ratan Hindi: Nath

-According to Nath accounts, Baba Rattan spread the Nath tradition in the west.
-Baba Rattan performed miracles in Kabul, which impressed a local ruler, thus he was bestowed with a land-grant to construct a temple and establishing a dhuna (sacred-fire) within it.
-According to the Nath version, Baba Rattan helped Muhammad of Ghor against Prithviraj Chauhan.
+According to Nath accounts, Baba Ratan spread the Nath tradition in the west.
+Baba Ratan performed miracles in Kabul which impressed a local ruler, thus he was bestowed with a land-grant to construct a temple and establishing a dhuna (sacred-fire) within it.
+According to the Nath version, Baba Ratan helped Muhammad of Ghor against Prithviraj Chauhan.

-Shrines and veneration
+Visakha Singh

+Visakha Singh in Malwa Itihās names Baba Ratan as "Rattan Mal", describing him as a Muslim Siddha and claiming that he betrayed the ruler of Bhatinda, Vena Pal, allowing the Islamic conquest of the settlement and the end of the native dynasty.

+Legacy

-Reverence of Baba Rattan began in the Mughal-era or perhaps earlier to the period of the Delhi Sultanate.
+Reverence of Baba Ratan began in the Mughal-era or perhaps earlier in the period of the Delhi Sultanate.
 There is a dargah named after him, the Haji Ratan Dargah, in Bathinda, India.
-People who migrated to Pakistan during the partition of India in 1947 still venerate him.
-Whilst Muslims, Hindus, and Sikhs all claim Baba Rattan as their own, there is no doubt on his connection to Sufism.
+People who migrated to Pakistan during the partition of India in 1947 still venerated him.
+Whilst Muslims, Hindus, and Sikhs all claim Baba Ratan as their own, there is no doubt regarding his connection to Sufism.

+In popular culture

+A 2012 film by Ajay Bhardwaj titled Milāṅge Bābe Ratan de mele te ("Let’s meet at Baba Ratan’s Fair") references the legendary figure.